 Benefits for UK businesses exporting to Indonesia include:

-- growing middle class
+- an emerging middle class

 - strong domestic consumption

-- largest economy in south east Asia
+- the largest economy in south east Asia

 Strengths of the Indonesian market include: